 Virtual Care Visits

-A Virtual Visit is a medical appointment with an Overlake provider that is conducted through a secure video and audio chat.
+A virtual care visit is a medical appointment conducted through a secure video and audio chat with an Overlake Clinics provider.

-Those with access to a smartphone, tablet or a computer with a camera and a microphone can do a Virtual Visit.
+Those with access to a smartphone, tablet or a computer with a camera and a microphone can do a virtual care visit.
 If you don’t have good internet access or a smartphone, you can have a phone visit instead.

 How do I make an appointment?